Arto Artinian – Group Chairman

-Arto Artinian is the President and the CEO at Artinian Co., Ltd. a company which he co-founded together with his brother Saro Artinian in 1997.
+Arto Artinian is the Group Chairman at Artinian Co., Ltd. a company which he co-founded together with his brother Saro Artinian in 1997.

 Today, he directs all strategic and business directives of the company and is hands on involved on safeguarding the high business ethics and immaculate output standards which Artinian Co., Ltd. is known to have built throughout its corporate history.

 Sustaining best practices in finance departments, customer service, marketing, sales and after sales, including efficient operational processes in delivering end-to-end OEM and Private Label jewellery design sets is Arto’s forte, ensuring company’s full focus is lent on the continuous development at every level of service, or product offered by Artinian Co., Ltd.

 Arto has a commercial and Business Administration educational background with an added focus on international trade, gemology expertise and an extensive training undergone in Antwerp, Belgium.